+One part of the state-of-the-art analysis was a comprehensive mapping of the relevant RRI research literature.
 The literature review was developed using the date bases of SCOPUS, Web of Science and Google Scholar with an initial time interval of 2011 to 2020.
 The preliminary search string has been "RRI", "Responsible Research and Innovation", "RRI AND research integrity", "RRI AND governance", "RRI AND public engagement", "RRI AND science education", "RRI AND Gender", "RRI AND gender AND innovation", "RRI AND open access".

-Moreover, 55 EC-funded projects on RRI and the six keys where screened.
-12 of them were used to identify examples of practices in ethical governance and the tools used to institutionalise the RRI keys in HERCF's (CIMULACT, JERRI, FIT4RRI, MORRI/SUPER MORRI, RRI Practice, SATORI, SIENNA, STARBIOS2, RES-A-GORA, RRI-Tools, PRO-Ethics).
+The second part consisted of a screening of 55 EC-funded projects on RRI and the six keys.
+12 of them were found to be useful to inform the ETHNA project and used to identify examples of practices in ethical governance and the tools used to institutionalise the RRI keys in HERCF's (CIMU-LACT, JERRI, FIT4RRI, MORRI/SUPER MORRI, RRI Practice, SATORI, SIENNA, STARBIOS2, RES-A-GORA, RRI-Tools, PRO-Ethics).